 Good for Astrophotography

-Some may have their doubts about this setup being good for astrophotography, but it’s definitely a viable option.
-Off the bat, it has a very dependable computerized mount with software for accurate pointing and tracking, and that’s half the battle right there.
+Some may have their doubts about this setup being good for astrophotography, but I think it’s definitely a viable option.
+Off the bat, it has a very dependable computerized mount with software for accurate pointing and tracking, and in my opinion that’s half the battle right there.

 Advanced VX Mount

 The Advanced VX mount is a computerized GoTo German equatorial mount, and it comes with all the bells and whistles.
-Better yet, its payload capacity is 30 lbs, so it’s sure going to hold your heavy loads for all the imaging you’ll be doing.
+Better yet, its payload capacity is 30 lbs, so it’s sure going to hold your heavy loads for all the imaging you’ll be doing, which is great.
 It has a Vixen-style V dovetail bar to mount the scope, has backlash compensation, and is compatible with a GPS accessory.

 The mount will automatically track your objects in the sky and has a port for an autoguider if you decide to use one.
 It also has two more AUX ports of additional accessories and a NexStar+ hand control.
 The NexStar+ provides all the motions and functions your mount is capable of including automatic slewing to over 40,000 objects with up to nine speeds.